japrescott/mongoosastic/README.md

 * `indexAutomatically` - allows indexing after model save to be disabled for when you need finer control over when documents are indexed.
 Defaults to true
 * `customProperties` - an object detailing additional properties which will be merged onto the type's default mapping when `createMapping` is called.
 * `saveOnSynchronize` - triggers Mongoose save (and pre-save) method when synchronizing a collection/index.
 Defaults to true
+* `parentKey` - the field that is used to relate [parent->children](https://www.elastic.co/guide/en/elasticsearch/guide/current/indexing-parent-child.html)

 To have a model indexed into Elasticsearch simply add the plugin.